- Have a great winter break!

-Very good performance in CS 1110 or CS 1130 or an equivalent course, or permission of the instructor.
+Very good performance in CS 1110 or an equivalent course, or permission of the instructor.
 If you are unsure whether CS 2110 or CS 2112 is the right course for you, please talk to the instructor of either course.
 Both courses cover similar material and satisfy the same requirements, but CS 2112 covers material in more depth and has more challenging assignments.
 It is aimed at computer science majors.

 You are required to read the course notes posted on the web site.
 These will often contain more detail than what was presented in lecture.